Ebin746/Next_blog/README.md

 PORT=3000
 DATABASE_URL=mongodb://localhost:27017/blog
 JWT_SECRET=your_jwt_secret_key
-NEXT_PUBLIC_API_URL=http://localhost:3000 # or your deployed URL
+NEXT_PUBLIC_API_URL=http://localhost:3000
 [!NOTE] Ensure the DATABASE_URL points to a running MongoDB instance.
 JWT_SECRET should be a strong, randomly generated string.
+NEXT_PUBLIC_API_URL should be set to the deployed URL in production environments.

 Development
 Commands